Synchromysticism

 My oldest brother Wayne died this year, and I was surprised that in Bali he would have been named Wayan, because he was the first born.

-I would have been been named Made (pronounced mah-DAY, or as I like to think MAYDAY:-), my younger brother with the broken coffee machines would have been named Nyoman, and my sister would have been named Ketut (which makes me laugh thinking of my sister sharing the same name as the toothless old shaman in the the movie and book:-).
+I would have been named Made (pronounced mah-DAY, or as I like to think MAYDAY:-), my younger brother with the broken coffee machines would have been named Nyoman, and my sister would have been named Ketut (which makes me laugh thinking of my sister sharing the same name as the toothless old shaman in the movie and book:-).

-I traded my three boxes of books for the 3 books pictured above.
+I traded my three boxes of books for

 I didn't think about the name Fraser when I chose the book about Dawn Fraser.